jasp-stats/jasp-desktop/Docs/development/jasp-modules-tutorial.md

 As long as you didn't change JASP configuration, and the module is still being installed to the same folder, you won't need to reconfigure anything.

 Which is good, because that would be quite a tedious task!

-## 4. Who can write a module?

-Anyone with basic R programming knowledge can write a JASP module.
-Familiarity with R packaging and QML (for the UI) is helpful but not strictly required.

-Basic knowledge of git and GitHub would also be necessary for contributing your module to our codebase.

 ## 5. Shall I write my own module?